dicchyantgurung/Exploratory-data-analysis-of-the-movie-industry/README.md

 ### Conclusion:

-- Drama, Action and Adventure are currently the highest rated in the box office with a combined rating of 6.1/10.
+- Drama, Action and Adventure are currently doing the best in the box office with a combined rating of 6.1/10.
-- They also capture 50% of the entire movie community making it the most profitable genres.
+- These three genres also capture almost 50% of the entire movie community making it the most profitable genres of all.
-- Production of movies seem to have decreased over the years for all genres.
+- Production of movies seem to have been decreasing over the years for all genres.

 ## Exploratory Data Analysis